 NAA’s work focuses on four key strategic areas:

-- advocate articulately for NAA, its vision, and the afterschool profession;
+- Advocate articulately for NAA, its vision, the afterschool profession and its professionals.

-- advance NAA’s mission, vision, and goals by extending personal and professional credibility, expertise, and leadership to the organization; and
+- Advance NAA’s mission, vision and goals by extending personal and professional credibility, expertise and leadership to the organization.

-- think broadly and strategically about the role of afterschool and of NAA.
+- Think broadly and strategically about the role of the afterschool profession, it’s professionals and of NAA.

 NAA Board Candidate Qualifications

-These qualifications are designed to ensure that elected Board members are prepared to fulfill their designated responsibilities, including:
+These qualifications are designed to ensure that elected board members are prepared to fulfill their designated responsibilities, including but not limited to:

 In addition, NAA continues to seek applications from individuals who have a commitment to the afterschool profession and interest in serving on the national board.
 Candidates should:

-- be a self-starter.
-He or she should take the initiative when appropriate to make contributions to the Board and not always be in a passive mode; and
+- Be a self-starter.
+They should take the initiative when appropriate to make contributions to the board and not always be in a passive mode.

-- be committed to the board process, willing to attend and participate in meetings and conference calls.
+- Be committed to the board process, willing to attend and participate in meetings and events.

 NAA Board Time and Financial Commitments

-Board members are both elected and appointed three-year terms.
-An additional (optional) three-year term is available to board members upon approval of the Board.
-In-person meetings are held prior to the NAA Annual Convention, with video or audio conference calls four to six times a year.
-Board business may be conducted by e-mail, shared drives, conference calls, or additional meetings.
-Most board members may also be asked to serve on a board committees or task forces.
+Board members are both elected and appointed to three-year terms.
+An additional (optional) three-year term is available to board members upon approval of the board.
+In-person meetings are held prior to the NAA Annual Convention, with virtual meetings four to six times a year.
+Board business may be conducted by email, shared drives, conference calls, video or additional meetings.
+Board members may also be asked to serve on board committees or task forces.
 Board members are expected to support 100% board giving with a personal financial contribution.
-While board members do not receive compensation for their service, travel and other related expenses associated with Board service are reimbursed by NAA.
+While board members do not receive compensation for their service, travel and other related expenses associated with board service are reimbursed by NAA.
 In addition, candidates must be able to make the necessary commitment of time and other resources to serve effectively as a board member and to serve as effective representatives for the Association.

 NAA Board Applications and Elections Process

-Candidates interested in serving on the NAA National Board of Directors should use this planning document to answer the application questions.
-Candidates need a professional headshot, up-to-date resume, two references that support the application and record a short (less than two minutes) campaign video.
+Candidates interested in serving on the NAA National Board of Directors should use this planning document to prepare answers to the application questions, and then complete the online application here.
+Candidates need a professional headshot, up-to-date resume or CV, two references that support the application and a short (less than two minutes) campaign video.

-Interested candidates should submit the online application including a headshot, resume and video no later than May 19, 2019.
+Interested candidates should submit the online application including a headshot, resume and video by May 21, 2021 at 9 p.m.
+ET.

-A board member committee will review applications to determine the eligibility of potential candidates.
-After candidates are identified and screened, the nominating committee recommends a slate of qualified candidates for approval by the full Board.
-Potential candidates will be contacted with their application status during the week of May 29, 2019.
-The election will be held between June 3 and 14, 2019.
-Current NAA Executive, Ambassador, and Advocate members are eligible to vote.
-The two candidates receiving the largest number of votes will be elected to the board and will begin their board service in July 2019.
+A board member committee will review applications to determine candidate eligibility.
+After candidates are identified and screened, the nominating committee recommends a slate of qualified candidates for approval by the full board.
+Potential candidates will be contacted about their application status during the week of May 24, 2021.
+The election will be held from June 1 - June 11, 2021.
+Current NAA Executive, Ambassador and Advocate members are eligible to vote.
+The two candidates receiving the most votes will be elected to the board and will begin board service in July 2021.